 The ITER platform as it looks like at the moment.
 Copyright: Agence Iter France

-As part of its commitments in hosting the ITER project, France has carried out the clearing and the levelling of the construction site, the establishment of the International School in Manosque, and the construction of a Itinerary for the transport of heavy components from the port of Fos sur Mer to Cadarache.
-France, as Host country, is now ready to enter a new phase of site preparation work - the construction of the permanent ITER Headquarters; the reinforcement of the 400 kV electricity line; the building of the electricity grid and transport station on the ITER site; and the cooling water network.
+As part of its commitments in hosting the ITER Project, France has carried out the clearing and the levelling of the construction site, the establishment of the International School in Manosque, and the construction of an itinerary for the transport of heavy components from the port of Fos-sur-Mer to Cadarache.
+France, as Host country, is now ready to enter a new phase of site preparation work—the construction of the permanent ITER Headquarters; the reinforcement of the 400 kV electricity line; the building of the electricity grid and transport station on the ITER site; and the cooling water network.

 return to the latest published articles